Quantitative statistical stability for the equilibrium states of piecewise partially hyperbolic maps: Introduction

 \section{Introduction}

-The understanding of how statistical properties changes when a system is perturbed is of great interest for both pure and applied mathematics.
-When a certain property of the concerned system varies continuously under deterministic or even stochastic modifications we say that it is \textit{statistically stable}.
-This sort of feature has its main motivation in the studying of how uncertain affects the quantitative and qualitative measurements of the systems.
+Understanding how statistical properties change when a system is perturbed is of significant interest in both pure and applied mathematics.
+When a statistical property of a system varies continuously after deterministic or even stochastic variations, we say it is \textit{statistically stable}.
+The study of these properties is motivated by the desire to understand how uncertainty impacts the quantitative and qualitative measurements of systems.